PrinceDevWorks/PrinceDevWorks/README.md

-### 🚀 Full-Stack Web & Mobile Engineer | 8+ Years of Experience
+### 🚀 Full-Stack Engineer | 8+ Years of Experience

-Hi there! 👋 I'm a versatile and highly skilled full-stack developer with over 8 years of experience in web and mobile development.
+Hi there! 👋 I'm a versatile and highly skilled full-stack developer with over 8 years of experience in web development.
 I specialize in building high-performance, scalable, and cutting-edge applications using modern technologies.

 I am passionate about creating innovative solutions, optimizing performance, and solving complex challenges.
 Constantly exploring new technologies and best practices to build efficient and scalable applications.